-I created this as part of a trash to treasure project with some of my blogging friends but I didn’t get mine done in time but now that it’s ready I’m excited to share it with you today.
-The concept is to use something that you no longer want or would otherwise be considered trash, and turn it into something useful.
+I created this as part of a trash to treasure project with some of my blogging friends and I’m excited to share it with you today.
+The concept is to use something that’s no longer wanted and turn it into something useful.

 Wooden Christmas Tree Supply List

 Step 1: Determine the size for your tree